IT AIN'T MEAT, AND IT'S NOT TRYING TO BE

-Tempeh is a plant based protein that is as versatile as it is delicious.
+Tempeh is a fermented protein that is as versatile as it is delicious.

-It’s made using simple ingredients and centuries old fermentation techniques first developed in Indonesia.
-It utilizes the mycellium of the fungus Rhisopus oligosporous to ferment infinite permutations of beans, grains and seeds.
+It’s made using simple ingredients and centuries-old fermentation techniques first developed in Indonesia.
+It utilizes the mycelium of the fungus Rhisopus oligosporous to ferment infinite permutations of beans, grains and seeds.

 It's 100% bean.
 100% mycelium.

 The global tempeh market is expected to grow to $258 million by 2025.
 Shifting consumer preferences towards vegan food is driving tempeh's growth, and the increasing acceptance of fermented soy as an alternative to meat.